Chart Color Schemes

 Springvale features high concentrations of group households, with a higher-than-average median household size

 Family households account for 71.3% of all households, including 32.8% couples with children, 21.9% couples without children, and 13.6% single parent families.
-Non-family households constitute the remaining 28.7%, with lone person households at 22.0% and group households making up 6.7%.
+Non-family households comprise the remaining 28.7%, with lone person households at 22.0% and group households making up 6.7%.
 The median household size is 2.9 people, larger than the Greater Melbourne average of 2.8.

 Frequently Asked Questions - Households